 - They are often a good team player

-- They can be good at “letting go” of stressful situations
+- Are good at “letting go” of stressful situations

-- They also have a much easier time accepting that some things are not within their ability to control, which can make them happier
+- Have an easier time accepting that some things are not within their ability to control, which can make them happier

 Some downsides to having an external locus of control include:

-- Tend to blame external factors and take little personal responsibility
+- Blaming external factors and take little personal responsibility

 - They can feel powerless or hopeless more often